swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 VMC views are meant for situations where you want to display a lot of short data in a more compact space than a straightforward ListView would require.

 A common use case is to query an API for a list of choices (e.g. a list of plants or a list of car models) which you would display as links in a view.
-The end user would select one of the links which would trigger a further call to the API to retrieve more detailed information aboujt that item.
+The end user would select one of the links which would trigger a further call to the API to retrieve more detailed information about that item.
 You might display this in a detail view.

 *Avoid handling hierarchical JSON in a VMC view.*

 While VMC views do support hierarchical JSON data, this is not recommended since it adds unneeded complexity to your Django templates.
 You are better off either:

-* limiting your API call to only return the data required for a user to make a choice, or
+* limiting your API call to return only the data required for a user to make a choice, or
-* if hierarchical JSON must be returned by the API, extract the data you need before sending it on to the VMC view.
+* if hierarchical JSON must be returned by the API, extract only the data you need for a user to make a choice before sending it on to the VMC view.

 .. _how-passed-functions-work: